Four People in Crowd

 What is the deadline for applying to the graduate program?

-We begin considering applications for each fall on December 1 of the previous year.
+We begin reviewing applications for each fall on October 15 of the previous year.
 Applications will not be considered until they are complete.
-We will continue to review applications recieved after December 1 until all new graduate student positions are filled.
-March 15 is the application deadline.
+Complete applications received by October 15 will receive full consideration.
+We will continue to review completed applications received through December 1 and until all new graduate student positions are filled.
 We encourage you to apply early!

-If I apply to the graduate program in the spring and am not admitted, do I have to pay the application fee again to apply for the following fall?
+If I apply to the graduate program in the spring for fall consideration, and am not admitted for the fall semester, do I have to pay the application fee again to apply for the next fall semester?

 Yes, the application fee is only good for one academic year.
 The academic year runs fall, spring, and summer.